 - translating social science research for the broader public and policymaking worlds.

 Participation in ISERP’s core activities spans the departments of Anthropology, Economics, History, Political Science, Psychology, Sociology, and Statistics, as well as of Barnard College, the Earth Institute, Teachers College, the Mailman School of Public Health and the Schools of Architecture, Planning and Preservation, Business, International and Public Affairs, Law, and Social Work.

 ISERP works within the intellectual community of Columbia University to generate, find external support for, and publicize innovative basic and applied social science research.
-Our general programming coupled with the services and resources of our Research Development Office provide an ideal environment for making innovative, interdisciplinary, and collaborative work and high-risk, high-return research possible.
+Our general programming coupled with the services and resources of our Research Development Office provide an ideal environment for making innovative and collaborative research possible.

 ISERP's stimulating intellectual environment and innovative social science and policy research are predicated on substantive and ongoing education and training.
-ISERP is distinguished by the breadth of its programming, which addresses the needs of doctoral students, as well as of faculty, postdoctoral fellows, masters students, local community leaders, and even high school students interested in the social sciences.
+ISERP is distinguished by the breadth of its programming, which addresses the needs of doctoral students, as well as of faculty, masters students and postdoctoral fellows.
 Click here to learn more about all of our education programs.